ialbert/biostar-central/docs/forum-index.md

     $ conda activate engine

+Migrate the site using:

+	python manage.py migrate

+Collect static files using:

+    python manage.py collectstatic --noinput -v 0

-Execute the command `make forum init` to migrate and collect static files.
+There is a `Makefile` command that migrates and collects static files.

-    (engine) user:~/biostar-central$ make forum init    # Migrate and collect static files.
+    make forum init  # Migrate and collect static files.

-A local database has now been created and the collected static files can be found in `biostar-central/export/static/`
+A database has now been created and the static files can be found in `biostar-central/export/static/`

-To ensure the installation/migration was successful, run a test by executing the command `make forum test`.
+To ensure installation and migration was successful, run a test by executing the command:

-    (engine) user:~/biostar-central$ make forum test    # Run tests.
+    make forum test  # Run tests.

 ### 4. Start a local server